 - to avoid gum disease around either of the supporting teeth.

 If you have a bridge, Dr Teo will show you the most effective way to clean under the bridge using special floss or interdental brushes.

 How Long Do Crowns And Bridges Last?

 Generally, well-looked after crowns and bridges can remain in the mouth for many years, even decades.
-Improvements in technology and materials are likely to produce even longer life spans for crowns and bridges in the future.
+Improvements in technology and materials have produced even longer life spans for aesthetically pleasing crowns and bridges.